Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/MigrationGuide.md

 ### Managing models

 Differences between the versions:
-- When using API version `2022-08-31` and later models no longer include submodels, instead a model can analyze different document types.
+- When using API version `2022-08-31` and later, models no longer include submodels.
+Instead, a model can analyze different document types.
-- When building, composing, or copying models users can now assign their own model IDs and specify a description.
+- When building, composing, or copying models, users can now assign their own model IDs and specify a description.
 - In version `4.0.x` of the library, only models that build successfully can be retrieved from the get and list model calls.
 Unsuccessful model operations can be viewed with the `GetOperation()` and `GetOperations()` methods (note that document model operation data persists for only 24 hours).
 In version `3.1.x` of the library, models that had not succeeded were still created, had to be deleted by the user, and were returned in the `GetCustomModels()` response.

 ## Additional samples